-World Centric®’s foodservice products – including plates, cups, and carry-out containers – are primarily designed to replace similar products made from Styrofoam.
-Reducing our use of Styrofoam reduces the health risks and environmental risks associated with Styrofoam, which is many.
+World Centric®’s foodservice products – including plates, cups, and carry-out containers – are a sustainable alternative to similar products made from polystyrene.
+Reducing our use of polystyrene reduces the many health and environmental risks associated with this dangerous product.

 As early as the 1980’s, the U.S. Environmental Protection Agency demonstrated that styrene – the molecular building block of all polystyrene, including Styrofoam – was present in 100% of the samples of human fat that they collected from all 48 states in the continental United States.
 12 The EPA recognizes numerous dangers that styrene poses to the central nervous system, and exposure to styrene can cause headaches, fatigue, dizziness, confusion, drowsiness, malaise, and difficulty in concentrating.13 Styrene is considered a possible human carcinogen by the World Health Organization’s International Agency for Research on Cancer.14